LeifBloomquist/MIDIMapperX/README.md

 Copy the files in Binaries/ to your VST folder and rescan within your DAW.

-Please note that for FL Studio, I had to put the file FL.exe.config in the same folder as FL.exe for it to work.
+Please note that for FL Studio, I had to put the file FL.exe.config (under Support/) in the same folder as FL.exe for it to work.
 Still digging into this.

 Credits